 MIELI Mental Health Finland is a mental health organisation whose mission is to promote mental health, provide crisis support and prevent mental health issues.
 We want to build a society in which people can talk about mental health safely and without stigma.

-MIELI is the world’s oldest non-governmental organisation dedicated to mental health and has helped Finnish citizens through their life crises for over 120 years.
+MIELI is the world’s oldest non-governmental organisation dedicated to mental health and has helped people living in Finland through their life crises for over 120 years.
 We operate at a national level through 54 local member associations.
 Our operations are run by almost 150 professionals and over 3,000 volunteers.

 Support and help for crises and difficult life situations